Lemoncode/vuejs-typescript-lob-examples/05-form-one-way/README.md

 }
 ```

-- It's time to edit the form that will let us view and returned the editions the _User_ entity data.
+- It's time to update the user-form component, we will use one way data flow.
+This form let us view, edit the user entity data and pump it back to the parent container.

 _./src/components/user-form.vue_